kythe/kythe/kythe/typescript/SCHEMA.md

 ### VName path

+See the module name discussion in the [README](./README.md).
+In short,

--   For entire source code files
+-   For file nodes
     -   the entire file path, relative to the corpus and root.
+A file `a/b/c.ts` will have a file node with path `a/b/c.ts`.
--   For declarations with a file
+-   For TypeScript nodes
-    -   the file path stripped of `.d.ts` or `.ts` extensions, relative to the corpus and root.
+    -   the file path stripped of `.d.ts` or `.ts` extensions, relative to the project root.
+A TypeScript anchor in a file `a/b/c.ts` with project root `a/` will have a node with path of `b/c`.

 ### VName language

 Always `typescript`.